InfinitePay MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb ('Revokes'/'deletes') and the resource (bank consent/connection).
-It also mentions the return value (add_connection_url).
+The description clearly states it revokes consent, deletes connection data, and returns a reconnection URL.
 This distinguishes it from sibling tools like openfinance_list_connections.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.